Bilingual Imperative (English / French)

 Experience in recognizing the anatomy of an attack and in recognizing typical security scenarios and issues, as distinct from other forms of traffic;

 Experience in managing cyber incidents through countermeasures and mitigation strategies;

 Experience in the planning and conduct of forensic analysis and investigations.

 Experience with cybersecurity tools such as Ecosystem, Tenable, McAfee system etc.

 Selected candidates will be evaluated against the Information Services Competency Profile – Analysts / Programmers.

-The purpose of this recruitment and selection process is to establish pools of potential candidates for the positions of Analyst, Monitoring and Senior Analyst, Monitoring who may be considered for temporary positions.
-These pools of potential candidates may also be considered for temporary or indeterminate positions requiring similar competencies at the House of Commons.
+The purpose of this recruitment and selection process is to staff the position of Senior IT Security Analyst on a temporary basis and to establish a pool of potential candidates who may be considered for temporary or indeterminate positions requiring similar competencies at the House of Commons.
 Placement decisions will be based on one or more of the following criteria; Depth, breadth and type of work-specific experience.
-Additional, new or already assessed qualifications or competencies may be further assessed based on work-specific requirements.
+Further assessments of additional, new or already assessed qualifications or competencies may be further assessed based on work-specific requirements.

 A variety of assessment tools may be used to assess candidates.